RL Decompiler

 local_mean = float(np.mean(local_rewards)) if local_rewards else 0.0

 Comparing the results, we see that our model is able to consistently produce source code that compiles.
-Of the code that does successfully compile, our model increases the Levenshtein score by 19.6%.
+Of the code that does successfully compile, our model increases the Levenshtein score by 19.6% when compared to the output of GPT 4.1.

 ==== Evaluation Summary ====